 To create a new image on a page click + (W) in the widget bar and select Picture.
 You can upload an image file, paste a direct URL, or add images from Flickr, Unsplash, or a built-in Bing search.
-You can also drag and drop any image file on the workspace to create a Picture widget.
+You can also drag and drop an image file on the workspace to create a Picture widget.

 We support JPG, GIF, PNG, SVG, and BMP files up to 6 MB.

 We highly recommend users optimize their images before uploading them to maximize the project’s loading time.
 Scroll to the end of this article to find out more about adapting your images for Retina screens.

-Click on the Picture to access widget controls on the right side.
-You can add a Border, Radius, change the Opacity, or use Crop and actual size (1:1) / half size (1:2) controls, as well as the standard Rotation for simple editing tasks.
+Click on the Picture to access widget controls, which will load on the right side.
+You can add a Border, set Radius, change Opacity and use Crop control, as well as standard Rotation for simple editing tasks.